shwetanagdev1/Data-Model-Checker/README.md

 - **Database Design Analysis**: Conducts detailed inspections of database design components to identify and rectify high-impact areas, ensuring comprehensive testing coverage.

 ## Usage
-To run the data nodel checker, use the following command from the project directory: python data_model_checker.py
+To run the data model checker, use the following command from the project directory: python data_model_checker.py